PatternConsulting/opencv/README.md

 ## Deprecation Notice

 Due to time constraints, this package is not actively maintained.
-As of December 29, 2015, it's strongly recommended users migrate to [OpenPNP's excellent fork of this project](https://github.com/openpnp/opencv), generously and regularly maintained by [Jason von Nieda](https://github.com/vonnieda).
+As of December 29, 2015, it's strongly recommended users migrate to [OpenPnP's excellent fork of this project](https://github.com/openpnp/opencv), generously and regularly maintained by [Jason von Nieda](https://github.com/vonnieda).

 ## Usage